smartdevicelink/sdl_evolution/proposals/NNNN-Read-Generic-Network-Signal-data.md

 * Mobile App can pick from three modes:
   * GET		: Used for one time request to read current state/value of vehicle data
   * SUBSCRIBE	: Used to receive updates to vehicle data for the period of subscription
-  * UNSUBSCRIBE: Used to stop the updated to vehicle data which was subscribed earlier
+  * UNSUBSCRIBE: Used to stop the updates to vehicle data which was subscribed earlier

 **Request XML:**
 ```